Flint

 Torrey Yard is located along the south side of Interstate 69 on the east side of Interstate 75.
 This yard is used for marshaling traffic to keep up with the demands of the GM assembly plant.
 The main body has 9 tracks which are primarily used for holding frame loads, stamped panel loads (86ft Boxcars), and empty autoracks.
 The yard office was located on the north side of the mainline at the bend in West 12th Street / South Ballenger Highway.
 The vehicular entrance is still there however the yard office has been removed.
 In its place is a cellular tower.
 After the Torrey Yard office was removed, it was replaced by David Rd Tower which was located on the south side of the yard further in toward the plant.

-On the west end of the yard, is a 6 track auto loading facility that holds up to 30 autoracks.
+On the west end of the yard, is a 6-track auto loading facility that holds up to 30 autoracks.

 The photo below shows most of Torrey Yard.
 Fisher Yard is where the string of boxcars are spotted.
 The location of the old Torrey Yard office was in the foreground where the vehicle turn around can be seen at the base of the cell tower.
 The new David Rd Tower was built further into the plant complex and can be seen just to the right of the telephone pole in front of the autorack loading facility.